 Copy of an original ... c.
 100 BC, Delos, National Archaeological Museum of Athens, Greece

 Art styles left for dead by one generation are often revived by subsequent ones.

 Donald Kuspit, There is no artist who has ever done anything entirely original, contemporary art is all built on what came before.

-Aphrodite was a sort of movie celebrity, a living myth among the greek goddesses.
+Do it for Aphrodite: She was a sort of movie celebrity, a living myth among the greek goddesses.
 We don't know what did aphrodite look like with clothes on, because clothed statues are for mortal human beings, not for Greek Goddesses.

-The ancient Greek myths are in our blood.
+Idea and ideal of beauty, the ancient Greek myths are in our blood.

 Modeling Aphrodite with natural born instincts.

 Why do we like the Greek nymphs and satyrs so much?
 Greek god Pan looked like a whimsical country devil, art does not imitate the visible.
 Your brain gets bored and finds ways to scare you.

 Your brain creates imaginary monsters when ducks look at the mirror for too long.

 Aphrodite, between naturalism and realism, Venus for all the Roman visitors.